The Human Papillomavirus (HPV) Vaccine

 • Males 9 to 26 years of age and females 9-45 years of age who have congenital immune deficiencies (B cell deficient, T cell mixed defects, phagocytic and neutrophil disorders, complement deficiency) or acquired immune deficiencies (pre-solid organ transplant or post-solid organ transplants, hematopoietic stem cell transplant recipients, as per CancerCare Manitoba Blood and Marrow Transplant (BMT) Immunization Schedule).

-• Males age 18 and over who are, or who have ever been, incarcerated.
+• Males age 18 and under who are, or who have ever been, incarcerated.

 • Individuals who are currently, or who have previously been, diagnosed with recurrent respiratory papillomatosis.